Wilkinson's catalyst: Catalytic applications

-Wilkinson's catalyst is best known for catalyzing the hydrogenation of olefins with molecular hydrogen.
+Wilkinson's catalyst is best known for catalyzing the hydrogenation of alkenes with molecular hydrogen.
 The mechanism of this reaction involves the initial dissociation of one or two triphenylphosphine ligands to give 14- or 12-electron complexes, respectively, followed by oxidative addition of H2 to the metal.
 Subsequent π-complexation of alkene, migratory insertion (intramolecular hydride transfer or olefin insertion), and reductive elimination complete the formation of the alkane product, e.g.:

-In terms of their rates of hydrogenation, the degree of substitution on the olefin substrate is the key factor, since the rate-limiting step in the mechanism is the insertion into the olefin which is limited by the severe steric hindrance around the metal center.
+In terms of their rates of hydrogenation, the degree of substitution on the alkene substrate is the key factor, since the rate-limiting step in the mechanism is the insertion into the olefin which is limited by the severe steric hindrance around the metal center.
 In practice, terminal and disubstituted alkenes are good substrates, but more hindered alkenes are slower to hydrogenate.
 The hydrogenation of alkynes is troublesome to control since alkynes tend to be reduced to alkanes, via intermediacy of the cis-alkene.
 Ethylene reacts with Wilkinson's catalyst to give RhCl(C2H4)(PPh3)2, but it is not a substrate for hydrogenation.